 Yes, maple syrup is a natural sweetener that has been used since early civilization.
 It is considered paleo and vegan, but is not keto friendly.

 Like stated above, grilled peaches are amazing with just about any summer meal.
 Add it to your breakfast parfait or breakfast recipe, make a grilled peach salsa to top your fish tacos with, or slice your grilled peaches and lay grilled salmon over it for an amazing dinner!

 Our favorite, is to add grilled peaches to desserts!
-Naturally, a side of vanilla bean ice cream keeps this as a fuss-free quick and easy dessert idea.
+Naturally, a side of vanilla bean ice cream or this healthy peach ice cream keeps this as a fuss-free quick and easy dessert idea.

 Do you have a large amount of peaches on your counters begging to be made before going bad?
 If so, check out these peach recipes we love!